NAGHA-AKSHAYAA/Hiring-Lab/README.md

 1. First head over to our landing page (localhost:3000/landing) where you see information of all the solutions we offer.
 In order to use them, click "Join Us"

 2. Signup to our website, it requires OTP verification.
 Passwords must be atleast 7 letters with capital, lowercase, number and a special character included.
-Example:
-> "vaibhav.thalanki@gmail.com" ---  "HIRINGlab123@"      (Make sure to give your email to recieve OTP)

 3. Login to find yourself at PROFILE page.